Most songwriters don’t have a creativity problem. They have a finishing problem.

 - Weekly sprints: Build a finishing habit that compounds over time.

-The difference between amateurs and pros isn’t talent—it’s completion.
+The difference between amateurs and pros isn't talent.
+It's completion.
 Spot the signs of Songwriter Limbo, put a structure around your workflow, and start stacking finished songs.

 Your catalog grows one finished track at a time.